Meeker Office Closure

 In addition, cases involving violations by license agents for the division may also be subject to a hearing, with judgments made on sanctions to be taken.

 Hearing dates are set based upon the Hearing Examiner’s travel schedule to Colorado Parks and Wildlife offices throughout the state.
-Because each of the hearing locations may be scheduled only twice a year, it may take as long as 12 months after a case has a disposition, for a person to be notified of a hearing.
+Because each of the hearing locations may be scheduled only twice a year, it may take over 24 months after a case has a disposition, for a person to be notified of a hearing.

-Hearings are held at a CPW office, but the licensee can request a different location, if more convenient.
+Hearings are held at a CPW office nearest to their last known residence, but the licensee can request a different CPW office if more convenient.
 Non-residents may request that a hearing be conducted by phone.
 A person is not required to appear at the hearing, as the certified hearing notice is not a court summons.
+The decision of the Hearing Examiner will be mailed to the individual about six weeks after the hearing date.

-During the Hearing, the individual will discuss the events related to the ticket(s) with the Hearing Examiner.
+During the hearing, the individual will discuss the events related to the ticket(s) with the Hearing Examiner.
 The individual has the right to have any witnesses appear, and/or an attorney present, for the hearing.
-They can provide any evidence or documentation that is relevant, including the officer's case report.
+They can provide any evidence or documentation that is relevant.
 The individual can also request that the officer appear for the hearing.

 The majority of suspension decisions range from zero (0) years to five (5) years.
 However, more serious crimes can result in a longer suspension, from a minimum of one year, up to a lifetime.